 We at Jack Mason are passionate about creating thoughtfully designed watches.
-From the intricate mechanical gauges of race cars, planes and ships, to classic vintage style timepieces, each watch we design draws inspiration from iconic masterpieces.
+From the intricate mechanical gauges of race cars, planes and ships, to classic vintage style timepieces, each watch we create draws inspiration from iconic masterpieces.
 As an extension of our current watch collections, we are launching a series of limited edition watches to honor iconic events and figures in history that inspire each of us.
 Introducing the Jack Mason Limited Edition Series, each including 100 numbered and thoughtfully designed timepieces.

 Texas Icons Series

 The first series in our limited edition collection, Texas Icons, is intended to honor our roots by celebrating the events and figures in Texas history that are iconic in their industry.
-With each watch in this series, we conducted in depth research to find the most relevant people, places and things for both our brand and our fans.
-Original, influential, transformative and memorable are words that we think best describe what it means to be iconic.
+With each watch in this series, we conducted in-depth research to find the most relevant people, places, and things for both our brand and our fans.
+Original, influential, transformative, and memorable are words that we think best describe what it means to be iconic.
 We want to pay homage to these Texas Icons who have made an impact by not only designing a watch but also sharing their story and supporting their current charitable efforts.

 Introducing: Spindletop Limited Edition Timepiece

 For the rest of the world, the 20th century began on January 1, 1901.
 For Texas, it began when the Lucas Gusher blew at Spindletop, on January 10.
 The Spindletop Limited Edition Timepiece was created to celebrate the legacy of the iconic reserve that paved the way for the modern petroleum industry and changed our home state of Texas forever.

 The first watch in our Texas Icons Series was created in collaboration with the Spindletop Gladys City Boomtown Museum.